Rohit367673/Lifebuddy-backend/README.md

 | `FRONTEND_URL` | Frontend URL for CORS | http://localhost:5173 |
 | `OPENROUTER_API_KEY` | OpenRouter API key for AI schedule/motivation | required |

+## Telegram Connect Flow
+- Users now connect Telegram by clicking a button in the app and sending /start to the bot (@lifebuddy_AI_bot).
+- The bot links their Telegram chat ID to their LifeBuddy account via the backend.
+- No need for users to enter their chat ID manually.

+### Bot Setup
+- Set TELEGRAM_BOT_TOKEN and BACKEND_URL in your .env.
+- Run the bot with `node bot/lifebuddy_telegram_bot.js`.

+### Backend Endpoint
+- POST /api/users/telegram/link { userId, chatId }

 ## Deployment

 ### Render (Recommended)